shashikant16/Reviews-Intelligence-System-for-E-Commerce/README.md

 •	`Elmo_Semantic_Embedding.py`  - For Sementic based keyword embedding.
 •	`User Input KWD.ipynb` - This is used for where the keywords for a particular word Are found.
 •	`User Input KWD Chart.ipynb` -  This is used for where the positive neg neutral classes are plotted.
-•	`Review Topic Model_V2.ipynb` -  This is file for generating the Topics form each of the Review rows.
+•	`Review Topic Model_V2.ipynb` -  This is file for generating the topics form each of the review rows.